5 Doctor Specialties with the Least Burnout

 And finally, at number 1, with only 37% of physicians reporting burnout, is plastic surgery.

 Plastic surgeons primarily focus on soft tissue, such as fat, skin, and muscle, to reconstruct or reshape a patient’s appearance or function.
-They are able to work on any part of the body, from face to hands to feet to genitalia, which differentiates these surgeons from other surgical subspecialists.
+They can work on any part of the body, from the face to the hands to the feet to the genitalia, which differentiates these surgeons from other surgical subspecialists.

 Depending on their interests, they can choose to specialize in reconstructive or aesthetic plastic surgery.
 Aesthetic plastic surgeons often run their own practice or are part of a small group, which means they don’t have to work terrible hours or compromise their lifestyle.

-On the other side of plastic surgery, reconstructive plastic surgeons often have an incredibly meaningful impact on someone’s life, which makes the work feel like it has purpose.
+On the other side of plastic surgery, reconstructive plastic surgeons often have an incredibly meaningful impact on someone’s life, which makes the work feel purposeful.

-Regardless of whether they choose reconstructive or aesthetic, plastic surgeons are continually some of the highest paid of any physicians out there at $619K a year, and they also have the highest hourly rate of any main medical specialty.
+Regardless of whether they choose reconstructive or aesthetic, plastic surgeons are consistently among the highest-paid physicians at $622K a year, and they also have the highest hourly rate of any main medical specialty.

 Although patients may occasionally be difficult and often perfectionistic, aesthetic plastic surgery is a cash-based practice.
 These surgeons don’t have to deal with insurance reimbursements or a lot of the administrative issues of other specialties.